Register for Free edWebinars Below

 Join live or receive a link to the recording and earn a CE certificate

 Strategies to Engage Young Learners with Informational Text

 Wednesday, February 26, 2020 @ 4:00 pm - 5:00 pm EST

 Presented by Nell K. Duke, Professor, School of Education, University of Michigan

 Get a CE Certificate for this edWebinar Learn more

-This edWebinar will share why and how to effectively engage young children with informational text using a variety of resources—including the acclaimed children’s television and video game resources from Molly of Denali.
+This edWebinar shares why and how to effectively engage young children with informational text using a variety of resources—including the acclaimed children’s television and video game resources from Molly of Denali.
 Informational text helps young children develop word knowledge, vocabulary, and comprehension skills.
 Rising expectations necessitate children spend a substantial amount of their literacy time on informational text, yet many teachers want to know more about how to use this text type.
 This edWebinar is a great opportunity to learn effective ways to meaningfully engage your children with informational text.

-In this edWebinar, you will:
+In this edWebinar,:

 - Understand that informational texts have distinct purposes, structures, and features